1. Huawei Router Default Credentials Matrix

 | Legacy ADSL Modems (HG532, HG531) | 192.168.1.1 | admin | admin (or @HuaweiHG521) | Full Administrator |

 If default passwords do not allow you to log in, someone has customized the login keys.
-Follow this structured recovery path to restore router access:
+Follow this structured recovery path to restore router access.
+You can also see our router login not working guide for universal recovery procedures that apply to all brands.

 During the initial setup of consumer routers like the AX3, the configuration assistant asks the user: "Set as router login password?".
 If this checkbox was selected, your administrator password matches the security password you use to connect devices to Wi-Fi.
 Try entering your Wi-Fi password.